 Pancreatic surgery is done to treat cancer of the pancreas gland.

-Whether the procedure is performed laparoscopically (using a tiny video camera) or using a robot depends on:
+Whether the procedure is performed laparoscopically (using a tiny video camera) or using robotic surgery depends on:

 - The extent of the surgery